foundrytom/OpenAssetIO/src/openassetio-python/tests/package/pluginSystem/resources/README.md

 This directory contains resources for the plugin system tests.

-## pathA, pathB, pathC, symlinkPath
+## pathA, pathB, pathC, symlinkPath, entryPoint

 These sub-directories contain minimal implementations of two `PluginSystemPlugins`: